Reno-Aosp/ColorSorterIOTWeb/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU

 ---